-Vitamin C, a.k.a. ascorbic acid, is probably one of the best known vitamins around.
+Vitamin C, a.k.a. ascorbic acid is probably one of the best-known vitamins around.

-Unlike most mammals and other animals, human beings cannot make their own vitamin C. Animals that can, simply convert glucose, derived from the digestion of foods with carbohydrate, into vitamin C in the liver and/or kidney.
+Unlike most mammals and other animals, human beings cannot make their own vitamin C. Animals that can, simply convert glucose, derived from the digestion of foods with carbohydrates, into vitamin C in the liver and/or kidney.

-Other animals, like apes, that don’t produce vitamin C eat several thousands worth of it everyday because of their plant-based diets and yet the recommended intake of vitamin C for men is 90 mg and women 75 mg per day; an amount that will prevent an overt clinical deficiency of scurvy but is it enough for best health?
+Other animals, like apes, that don’t produce vitamin C eat several thousands worth of it every day because of their plant-based diets and yet the recommended intake of vitamin C for men is 90 mg and women 75 mg per day; an amount that will prevent an overt clinical deficiency of scurvy but is it enough for best health?

 The result?
 We don’t make any vitamin C on our own.
 Also interestingly, when people are sick or stressed, the activity of the other functioning vitamin C-producing enzymes increase in their activity suggestive that the body wants/is trying to produce more vitamin C in response to an infection like it does in vitamin C-producing animals.